Organic Valley: Management

 George Siemon, one of the founding farmers of CROPP, was the CEO of Organic Valley for more than 30 years.
 Once a member of the National Organic Standards Board, Siemon helped set the standards not only for Organic Valley, but is best known for his leadership in organizing farmers and building market support for organic agriculture across the country.

 In March 2019, Siemon stepped down as CEO and the board of directors selected Robert Kirchoff, former chief business officer, as interim CEO.

-Sustainability

-In 2015, Organic Valley announced that 81% of the cooperative's combined on-site power consumption was generated by renewable energy.
-On-farm sustainability efforts and sustainable operations at the coop's offices and warehouses include solar, wind, biodiesel, and more.
-These efforts have placed the organization in the Top 30 On-site Generation list by the United States Environmental Protection Agency.

-In 2017, Organic Valley announced it will be 100% powered by renewable energy in 2019 and will become the largest food company in the world to source all of its electricity from renewable sources.
+On January 12, 2023, the cooperative announced Jeff Frank as its new CEO.

+In March 2025, Organic Valley announced that Shawna Nelson would become the cooperative's fourth CEO and first female executive officer.